subdit/family-activity-tracker-api/README.md

 This project can be expended from version 1 to version 2(one to many and many to many) and version 3 which I did not include in this project.

 ## Planning ##
-I start by setting up Model, Controller and authentication files and test the CRUD in cirl script that using localhost after all test pass I moving to the front-end client.
+I start by setting up Model, Controller and authentication files and test the CRUD in curl script that using localhost after all test passed I moving to the front-end client.

 ## rails-api-template ##
 I start with Download the template from the links below